Ram Trucks used an MLK sermon in a Super Bowl ad. Then this happened

 The commercial featured King's speech from 50 years ago at Ebenezer Baptist Church in Atlanta against several scenes.
 There were kids playing football, fishermen, members of the military, a teacher and students in a classroom, and a firefighter lifting a child over his shoulder.

 "But recognize that he who is greatest among you shall be your servant.
 That's the new definition of greatness," MLK can be heard saying.
 "By giving that definition of greatness, it means that everybody can be great.
-You don't have to know about Pluto and Aristotle to serve."
+You don't have to know about Plato and Aristotle to serve."

 MLK's sermon, "The Drum Major Instinct," concludes with the message that to serve "you only need a heart full of grace.
 Soul generated by love."